2022 Woman of Courage Award Recipient

-As Chief Operating Officer, Ms. Melvin oversees terminal operations, carrier sales, information technology and support services, crane and equipment maintenance, engineering, environmental, Port Police, procurement, the logistics solution center and cruise operations.
-Ms. Melvin also serves as the SCPA’s lead staff person on the Charleston Harbor Post 45 Project.
+Melvin currently serves as Chief Operating Officer of South Carolina Ports, managing more than 700 employees who are responsible for keeping cargo moving at SC Ports.
+As COO, Melvin oversees terminal operations, carrier sales, information technology and support services, crane and equipment maintenance, engineering, environmental, Port Police, procurement, the logistics solution center and cruise operations.

-Ms. Melvin is a Riley Institute Diversity Leadership graduate, a member of the South Carolina Advisory Council of the United States Global Leadership Coalition, the Ports Caucus Advisory Board for the United States Congress, The Citadel Baker School of Business Advisory Board, Board Chair of the American Heart Association Charleston Board (2020-2021), a member of the Trident United Way Board of Directors, a Liberty Fellow, a member of the Board of Trustees for the South Carolina Governor’s School of Science and Math and a Board Member of the Intermodal Association of North America.
-She is a Community Advisor for the Junior League, a former member of the Business Advocacy Committee of the Charleston Metro Chamber of Commerce, a past Chair of the South Carolina Chamber of Commerce, a former member of the board of Charleston Wine+Food Festival, a former member of the board for Communities in Schools and the South Carolina Maritime Foundation.
+Melvin is a Riley Institute Diversity Leadership graduate, a member of the South Carolina Advisory Council of the United States Global Leadership Coalition, a member of the Ports Caucus Advisory Board for the United States Congress, a member of The Citadel Baker School of Business Advisory Board, board chair of the American Heart Association Charleston Board (2020-21), a member of the Trident United Way Board of Directors, a Liberty Fellow, a member of the Board of Trustees for the South Carolina Governor’s School of Science and Math and a board member of the Intermodal Association of North America.
+She is a community advisor for the Junior League, a former member of the Business Advocacy Committee of the Charleston Metro Chamber of Commerce, a past chair of the South Carolina Chamber of Commerce, a former member of the board of Charleston Wine+Food Festival and a former member of the board for Communities in Schools and the South Carolina Maritime Foundation.

-Ms. Melvin was awarded the 2021 South Carolina Manufacturers Alliance (SCMA) Woman of the Year, 2018 ILA Woman of the Year, the Center for Women’s Most Influential Women Wrecking Ball Award, the Charleston Women in International Trade (CWIT) 2014 Woman of the Year, The Propeller Club of Charleston and South East Region Maritime Person of the Year, the National Transportation Week Leader of the Year, and Columbia South Carolina’s 2014 Top Women of Influence Award.
+Melvin was awarded the 2021 South Carolina Manufacturers Alliance (SCMA) Woman of the Year, the 2018 ILA Woman of the Year, the Center for Women’s Most Influential Women Wrecking Ball Award, the Charleston Women in International Trade (CWIT) 2014 Woman of the Year, The Propeller Club of Charleston and Southeast Region Maritime Person of the Year, the National Transportation Week Leader of the Year and Columbia South Carolina’s 2014 Top Women of Influence Award.